-.1 Short Block
+.3 Short Block

-- .1 The Railway may, when required, be able to provide positive protection against train movements for short time periods. - .2 During this block time, no rail traffic shall pass through the construction area except in case of emergency. - .3 Generally this train protection is for the construction operations which, in the opinion of the Engineer, have minimal potential to impede rail traffic or damage the main track.
+- .1 The Railway may, when required, be able to provide positive protection against train movements for time periods shorter than those covered above. - .2 During this block time, no rail traffic shall pass through the construction area except in case of emergency. - .3 Generally this train protection is for the construction operations which, in the opinion of the Engineer, have minimal potential to impede rail traffic or damage the main track.
 The Contractor shall give the Engineer 24 hours advance notice when work requiring such a block is to be carried out and shall not commence any work requiring such a block until he has received confirmation from the CN Protecting Foreman that the block is in effect.